Course Title: Nuclear Medicine 4

 There is no flexibility with these requirements.
 It is your responsibility to ensure THESE REQUIREMENTS ARE COMPLETED.
 Any student who has not provided this information will not be able to attend placement and will receive a fail grade for the placement course.

-In this course you will develop your knowledge and understanding of the more complex and advanced areas of Nuclear Medicine, including Nuclear Cardiology and paediatric Nuclear Medicine.
+In this course you will develop your knowledge and understanding of the more complex and advanced areas of Nuclear Medicine.
 You will also attend a clinical placement where you will have the opportunity to apply your skills and theoretical knowledge to the clinical Nuclear Medicine environment under the guidance of qualified Nuclear Medicine Technologists.

 This is a work-integrated learning course for BP148 Bachelor of Applied Science (Medical Radiations)

 Work Integrated Learning:

 Students enrolled in this course will be required to undertake placement as part of the assessment of the course.
 A number of requirements must be met by students to ensure eligibility for placement.

 Students are responsible for any expenses associated to attending professional placement.
 These costs may include, but are not limited to the following: uniform, police check application, first aid training, travel, accommodation and vaccinations.

 If you have a long term medical condition and/or disability you should contact the Program Coordinator or Equitable Learning Services Unit for further advice.
 Students need to be able to meet the inherent requirements of the program.